 Final Takeaways

-• HubSpot Credits are now the currency for several advanced features, including Smart Properties, Data Enrichment, Customer Agent, and Buyer Intent.
+- HubSpot Credits are now the currency for several advanced features, including Smart Properties, Buyer Intent, Customer Agent, Prospecting Agent, and more.

 Understanding the credit system is just the beginning.
 The real value comes from building internal processes that ensure these tools are used strategically, consistently, and cost-effectively.